eaton-lab/eaton-lab.github.io/_posts/articles/2017-08-28-sra-downloads.md

   href="Why use the SRA">
   Why use the SRA?
 </h1>
-The distinguishing benefit of archiving sequence data in the SRA, however, is that by grouping it with associated metadata you can easily develop uniform scripts to access data regardless of its format or distribution among samples and lanes of sequencing.
+The distinguishing advantage of using the SRA, however, is that grouping data with its associated meta-data allows later users to write scripts to access the data and properly format it for downstream analyses based on the information encoded in the meta-data (e.g., replicate samples are present from multiple lanes of sequencing, or paired reads need to be split into separate files).
-This idea of reusing data is perhaps a little under-appreciated in genomics, although it has been central for other similar types of data such as Sanger data in Genbank, perhaps because many people are still generating their own genomic data rather than accessing previously published data.
-But if you do go looking for fastq files from your favorite study you're likely to find that accessing them is a huge pain... if they're even available.
+The idea of reusing genomic data seems obvious, but currently seems less appreciated than for previous types of data like Sanger sequences, which have been fairly uniformly archived in Genbank.
+Perhaps this is because data generation has been highly incentivized over data reuse in recent years.

 For the purpose of creating reproducible code for a published study, then, the ideal example would include a single code block written at the